 - Know when to seek the advice of your diabetes health team about adjusting your insulin, tablets, meal or snack planning when blood glucose goals are not being met.

-Times to test more often
+Times to check more often

 - Being more physically active or less physically active